Me-Bim-Bi/TIL/ER model.md

       - 5.Add cardinality: For example, "one movie can have many actors."
       - 6.Define attributes and candidate keys: Answer the question, "What makes a movie unique?" (e.g., movie ID).
   - _Logical_:
-      - 7.Convert to a relational model: Break down many-to-many relationships.
+      - 7.Convert to a relational model
-      - 8.Define primary and foreign keys: Adjust the diagram by introducing primary keys (PK) and foreign keys (FK) along with additional attributes.
+      - 8.Define primary and foreign keys
   - _Physical_:
       - 9.Create SQL DDL for tables.
       - 10.List the functions the database should support (API).